Table of Contents:

 Photography Tip #1: Use a Tripod

-The good new is tripods are CHEAP!
+The good news is tripods are not a huge investment.
 Here are the ones we recommend, that Jodie and I use, which are inexpensive solutions.

 Photography Tip #2: Adjust Your Height